josmar-crwdstffng/angular/aio/aio-builds-setup/docs/overview--scripts-and-commands.md

 - `aio-health-check`:
   Runs a basic health-check, verifying that the necessary services are running, the servers are responding and there is a working internet connection.
-  _It is used periodically by docker for determining the container's health status._
+  _It is used periodically by docker for determining the health status of the container._

 - `aio-init`:
   Initializes the container (mainly by starting the necessary services).